NitikaMaharjan/Recipe-Book/README.md

-# Recipebook – A Social Platform for Sharing Recipes
+# Recipebook – A Social Media Platform for Sharing Recipes

 ## Abstract